 The large abstract black and white stripes that were painted on the wings of his aircraft through the night, now confirm the absolute uniqueness of the day.

-As in so many war time mornings he was greeted by a dark overcast sky which would not allow an immediate take-off.
-Anxiety was heavy, but with mounting impatience and a long enough wait, the sky opened up the much needed window to their mission.
+As in so many wartime mornings, he was greeted by a dark overcast sky that would not allow an immediate take-off.
+Anxiety was heavy, but with mounting impatience and a long enough wait, the sky opened up the much-needed window to their mission.